noi-techpark/infrastructure-v2/docs/rabbitmq.md

 By default queues do not have a limit (message number or bytes).
 For more information about Queue's length limit read the [official documentation](https://www.rabbitmq.com/maxlength.html).

+## Message Acknowledgment

+When a Route or [Transformer](./components/transformer.md) pulls a message, it becomes responsible to tell RabbitMQ how the message process went.

+It has a timeout (configure [consumer_timout docs](https://www.rabbitmq.com/consumers.html#acknowledgement-timeout)) to give a response about the message.
+After the timeout RabbitMQ flags the consumer as **non-responsive**, disconnects it and sends the messages he was responsible for to other consumers.

+There are 3 types of aknowledgement:

+- `ack`\
+    deletes the message from the system, since it has been successfully processed

+- `reject`\
+    deletes the message from the system syem because a permanent error occurred.\
+    If a [dead letter exchange](https://www.rabbitmq.com/dlx.html#routing) is configured, all rejected messages will forwarded to that exchange

+- `nack` (negative ack)\
+    There was a retriable error in the process, therefore the message is requeued to further retry.

 ## Bind

 Bindings are the glue between `exchanges` and `queues`.